-was run using the same statistical method applied in 2014^[1].
-This method is known as "seemingly unrelated regressions" (SUR), a variation of the more traditional "ordinary leastsquares method," specifically designed for regressing systems of equations.
-For an explanation about the logic behind this method, see the work by Greene [9], chapter 10.
+Through which, a series of regressions (Regression 1) was run using the same statistical method applied in 2014[1].
+This method is known as "seemingly unrelated regressions" (SUR), a variation of the more traditional "ordinary least-squares method," specifically designed for regressing systems of equations.
+For an explanation about the logic behind this method, see the work by Greene[9], chapter 10.

 The results obtained from this estimation (Regression 1) are presented in the first two columns of Table 3.
-As ob-

-Through which, a series of regressions (Regression 1) served, several coefficients in this regression are statistically insignificant.
+As observed, several coefficients in this regression are statistically insignificant.
 Therefore, a new regression (Regression 2) was conducted, excluding those coefficients, until all estimated coefficients were statistically significant at the 5% probability level.
 These regressions, as all the others whose results are reported in this paper, were performed using the software package EViews 10.